Application, Fees & Funding

 Funding for part-time students from England

-Tuition fees for part-time undergraduate students starting in 2013 are detailed on each course page.
+Tuition fees for part-time undergraduate students starting in 2016 are detailed on each course page.
 All eligible part-time students studying at least 25% of a full-time course (30 credits per year) can apply for a non-income assessed loan to cover the tuition fees.
-You only start to repay your loan from the April four years after your course started - or the April after you leave your studies, whichever is sooner - and then only if you earn over £21,000.
+You only start to repay your loan from the April four years after your course started - or the April after you leave your studies, whichever is sooner - and then only if your income is over £21,000.

 More information on repayments is available on our Student Finance Centre webpages.